SolGold PLC Announces Director/PDMR Shareholding

-BISHOPSGATE, LONDON / ACCESSWIRE / June 9, 2020 / Further to the Company's previous announcement of 5 June 2020 regarding its capital raising, and following admission to trading of the new ordinary shares in the capital of the Company, the Company has received notifications of the shares acquired by Dr Robert Weinberg and Mr Jason Ward in the capital raising, both Directors of SolGold Plc.
+BISHOPSGATE, LONDON / ACCESSWIRE / June 12, 2020 / Further to the Company's previous announcement of 8 June 2020 regarding the further subscription element of its capital raising, and following admission to trading today of the new ordinary shares in the capital of SolGold, the Company has received notification of the shares acquired by Managing Director and CEO Mr Nicholas Mather in the capital raising.

 The notifications below, made in accordance with the requirements of the EU Market Abuse Regulation, provide further detail on the Director Dealing.